costs-to-expect/api/README.md

 ### Environment

 * Run `docker-compose build`
-* Create the following directories `.docker`, `.docker/api/php`, `.docker/api/mysql` and `.docker/api/mysql/data`
 * Run `docker-compose up`

 ### App

 We now have a working environment, lets set up the app.
-There are two Docker services, `app` and `mysql`, we need to exec into the `app` service to set up our app.
+There are two Docker services, `api` and `mysql`, we need to exec into the `api` service to set up our app.

 First, let us check we are trying to access the right place, run `docker-compose exec api ls`.
 You should see a list of the files and directories at the root of our project, if you can see artisan, you are in the right place,